jontonsoup4/library-management-system/server/README.md

 # Server

-A simple graphql server based on a portable sqlite database
+A simple graphql server using postgraphile

 ## Installation
 ```shell script